New Zealand service activity rebounds in May -private survey

-WELLINGTON, June 19 Growth in New Zealand's services sector rebounded in May after a sluggish April, a survey showed on Monday.
+WELLINGTON, June 19 (Reuters) - Growth in New Zealand's services sector rebounded in May after a sluggish April, a survey showed on Monday.

 The Bank of New Zealand-Business NZ's seasonally adjusted performance of services index (PSI) jumped to 58.8 from 53.2 in the previous month.
 The number was well above the 50 mark that denotes expansion in activity.